Connecting to Country

 • intergenerational activities to improve understanding of Country, ancestry and kinship connections such as heading out bush to facilitate the transfer of cultural knowledge, practices, beliefs, values and/or skills from older to younger generations

-• youth projects focused on reconnecting your people to Country, culture and identity, such as diversionary focussed projects
+• youth projects focused on reconnecting young people to Country, culture and identity, including projects for youth at-risk of entering the formal justice system

 • activities that promote positive community resilience, wellbeing and mental health such as community led cultural healing projects